 Another August of holidays and cooky festivals in Spain has come to an end.
 Bulls running, parades, and the best of all… a tomato food fight.
 I attended this festival – known as La Tomatina – this time last year and it was easily the craziest one I’ve ever been to.
 In the tiny town of Buñol outside of Valencia in the East, tourists flock from literally everywhere for the chance to throw some tomatoes at perfect strangers.
 So many people participate in fact that there’s a limit on how many people can be in the city.

-If you’re in Spain and up for this one-of-a-kind experience, here’s what you need to know.
+If you’re in Spain and up for this one-of-a-kind experience,

 – How to Get There –